 by Debbie Ducommun

 Bumblefoot (the medical term is ulcerative/granulomatous pododermatitis) is an infection in the bottom of the heel that usually appears as a round reddish swelling (the bumble) and/or an ulcer that can form a yellowish crusty scab.
 It sometimes breaks open and bleeds.
 It often affects both back feet, although one foot is usually worse than the other.
-If pus or a bad smell is present, it means that a secondary abscess has formed under the bumble and surgery may be necessary.
+Fortunately, bumblefoot usually seems to cause rats little pain or discomfort.
+Some bleeding now and then is not serious.

 Bumblefoot is most common in older, overweight rats who live in wire cages.
 The infection occurs through continuous pressure and irritation on the foot and is a chronic problem.
 It may also be associated with the use of pine or cedar shavings.
 It also seems that some rats may have a genetic predisposition to the problem, as it seems to run in families.
 Once the infection occurs, it can be very difficult to eliminate.
 Neither oral nor topical antibiotic treatment is very effective.
 Below is a case of a long-standing severe ulcerated bumble.